Do I Need to Trademark My LLC Name?

 Yes.
 But there are clarifications to this “yes” answer.

-It must be made clear that an LLC name registered at the federal level doesn’t provide blanket protection.
+It must be made clear that a limited liability company (LLC) name registered at the federal level doesn’t provide blanket protection.
 Let’s consider the following.

 1. A trademark registration protects the brand at the federal level.

-2. A DBA or a fictitious name often doesn’t protect anything, but registration is required.
+2. A DBA or a fictitious name often doesn’t protect anything in many states, but registration is required in most states.

 3. A domain registration protects the website address but not the content.